Redtech0inc/TDGameLib/README.md

 > screenEndY: is the Y coordinate at which the render ends, defaults to output object height if not provided

 <b>Returns:</b><br>
->gameENV: an object which is the game Framework
+>gameENV: table ;an object which is the game Framework

 <br><br><br>